By Gina Tonic

 - Looking for a new bae?
 These are the best dating apps and websites to try now

-Once you have picked a preferential dating app and have weighed up the options - like Hinge vs Bumble, for example - more specific tricks can help you make dating apps work for you.
+Once you have picked a preferential dating app (we're fans of the BARE dating app, the app "for the open-minded") and have weighed up the options—like Hinge vs Bumble, for example—more specific tricks can help you make dating apps work for you.
 So we called in the big guns and spoke to professionals who have made a career from perfecting online dating profiles on apps for their clients to secure the best online dating tips.

 1. Mix up your photos